Cotton output for 2019-20 projected at 354.5 lakh bales

-The increase in cotton crop estimates for the 2019-20 season is due to the higher acreage compared to that of the previous season.
-Government data shows the total cotton cultivation for the current kharif season is at 127.67 lakh hectares, which is about 7 lakh hectares more than 121 lakh hectares reported last year.
+The increase is attributed to higher acreage under cotton than the previous season.
+Government data show the total cotton cultivation for the current kharif season stood at 127.67 lakh hectares, about 7 lakh hectares more than last year’s 121 lakh hectares.

-In the new season, the total cotton arrivals for the month of October 2019 are estimated at 13.40 lakh bales.
+In the new season, total cotton arrivals for October are estimated at 13.40 lakh bales.
+Raw cotton prices hovered in the range of ₹4,300-5,400 a quintal in the Gujarat markets.
+The prices have slipped below the minimum support price (MSP) of ₹5,255 set for Kharif 2019-20.

+The yearly balance-sheet estimates total cotton supply for the season ending September 2020 at about 403 lakh bales.

-The domestic consumption is estimated at 315 lakh bales, while the exports are estimated at 42 lakh bales.
+Domestic consumption is estimated at 315 lakh bales, while exports are estimated at 42 lakh bales.
 The carryover stock estimated at the end of the season is 46 lakh bales.

+The CAI has clarified that there is still room for changes in the crop numbers.
+They are likely to be reset once the climate stabilises and the extent of damage due to unseasonal rains and flooding is reported.

-However, the US Department of Agriculture (USDA) in its outlook on India's cotton crop released last month had estimated India's cotton crop at 305 lakh US bales (each of 217.7 kg), which works out to 390 lakh India bales (each of 170 kg).
+In its estimate on India’ cotton crop, the US Department of Agriculture (USDA) had last month projected the crop size at 305 lakh US bales (each of 217.7 kg), or about 390 lakh India bales (each of 170 kg).

-"Production in India - the leading cotton producer - is forecast at 30.5 million bales, 15 per cent above 2018-19 and the second highest on record, as both area and yield in 2019-20 are expected higher.
-Harvested area in India is projected at a record 12.9 million hectares in 2019-20, as domestic prices and internal support price prospects favor cotton over competing crops," USDA stated in its international outlook on cotton crop, which was released on October 15, 2019.
+“Production in India — the leading cotton producer — is forecast at 30.5 million bales, 15 per cent above 2018-19 and the second highest on record, as both area and yield in 2019-20 are expected higher,” the USDA had stated in its ‘International Outlook on Cotton Crop’ report released on October 15.

-Meanwhile, the current price levels indicate a downward trend following projected higher crop size than last year.

 The ‘payment’ function can be used to find out how much to invest on a regular basis to accumulate a desired ...